psidnell/ofexport2/doc/templates/README.md

 Note that items are sorted at a particular level.
 If a task has subtasks then the subtasks will be sorted but they will stay in their position beneath their parent task (see [Flattening](#flattening)).

 It's possible to sort by any attribute, including flagged status.
-The following displays flagged irems above unflagged ones, and within that sorts by due:
+The following displays flagged items above unflagged ones, and within that sorts by due:

     of2 -ti 'remaining && due.soon' -ts r:flagged -ts due